sunfishcode/wasm-reference-manual/WebAssembly.md

 **Validation:**
  - The index space is required to have at most one element.
  - For each linear-memory declaration in the index space:
-    - If a maximum size is present, it is required to be at least the initial size.
+    - If a `maximum` size is present, it is required to be at least the `minimum` size.
-    - If a maximum size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an unsigned `iPTR`.
+    - If a `maximum` size is present, the index of every byte in a linear memory with the maximum size is required to be representable in an unsigned `iPTR`.